Icebane1331/CyberSecurity_MK/Homework_week_8/SubmissionFile.md

 ![pic](Images/Syn_scan.PNG)

-    Port 22 is open to ssh protocol.
+    Port 22 is open to TCP protocol and SSH service.
     A firewall or two factor authentication should be here.
     SYN SCAN runs on OSI layer 4.